Damon Galgut wins Booker Prize for ‘astonishing’ novel The Promise

 “It occurred to me that it would be a novel and interesting way of approaching a family saga,” Galgut said.
 “If the only thing you had was a small window that opened on to these four funerals and you didn’t get the full trajectory of the family story, as a reader you’d have to fill in those gaps yourself.
 I’m fascinated as a writer by the edge of the map, by things that are not said – implied, suggested.”

-“On each reading we felt that the book grew,” Jasanoff added.
-“With an almost deceptive narrative economy, it offers moving insights into generational divides; meditates on what makes a fulfilling life—and how to process death; and explores the capacious metaphorical implications of “promise” in relation to modern South Africa.”
+“On each reading we felt that the book grew,” Ms Jasanoff added.
+“With an almost deceptive narrative economy, it offers moving insights into generational divides; meditates on what makes a fulfilling life – and how to process death; and explores the capacious metaphorical implications of “promise” in relation to modern South Africa.”

-The Promise is Galgut’s ninth novel and first in seven years.
+The Promise is Galgut’s ninth novel, and his first in seven years.
 Galgut was previously shortlisted for the Booker Prize in 2003 for The Good Doctor and in 2010 with In a Strange Room.
 His 2005 novel The Quarry has been adapted into two films.

-As the winner of the 2021 Booker Prize, Galgut will receive £50,000, a designer-bound edition of his book.
-All shortlisted authors, including the winner, were given £2,500 given.
+As the winner of the 2021 Booker Prize, Galgut will receive £50,000 and a designer-bound edition of his book.
+All shortlisted authors, including the winner, were given £2,500.

 Join our new commenting forum